 Extracorporeal shock wave therapy (ESWT) has been used for decades, and while the name might bring up mental images of institutionalised ‘shock treatment’, it’s not that sort of shock.

-- Pain reduction by dulling the nociceptors, which are the pain sensing nerves.
+- Pain reduction occurs by dulling the nociceptors, which are the pain sensing nerves.

 Ready to make a booking?